• Skip to primary navigation

 It's truly easy to make, and leftovers are great too, whether reheated in the microwave or even cold straight out of the fridge.

 I have quite a few ground beef recipes on this site.
-A few favorites include keto meatloaf and baked cheeseburgers.
-Oh, and this cheesy ground beef casserole is wonderful!
+A few favorites include keto meatloaf, baked hamburgers, ground beef casserole, and keto tacos.

 But there's something about this meat pie.
 Made with well-seasoned ground beef and shredded cheese, it's wonderfully flavorful, and I find myself making it quite often.